linux-chenxing/linux-chenxing.org/ip/crypto.md

 LEN - Apparently defaults to 0x3f if the hardware key is selected.

+Debugging notes:
+- 0x0 - Can't write anything, always read 0
+- 0x4 - Can write all bits
+- 0x8 - Can write all bits
+- 0xc - Can write all bits
+- 0x10 - Can't write anything, alaways read 0

 ### AESDMA

 For infinity2m and infinity6 seem to support 256 bit keys.
 Everything else seems to only support 128 bit keys.